French literature

 His place in the history of literature

-During his lifetime, almost all of his romantic dramas, his poetic collections, and his novels were very successful.
-After him, his language, his style, will permeate our collective memory.
+During his lifetime, nearly all of his romantic plays, poetry collections, and novels met with great success.
+After his death, his language and style seeped into our collective memory.
 Even today, the figures of Cosette, Jean Valjean, Quasimodo, Esmeralda are archetypes known as far away as China and the United States.
-The revival of his dramas in countless TV movies or musicals shows that his popular influence was major.
+The endless revivals of his dramas — in television, film, and musicals — attest to the depth of his popular reach.

 Charles Baudelaire